industrial-edge/energy-manager-getting-started/docs/Installation.md

 ### Defining contract information

-You can also store following contract information for each energy medium:
+You can also store following contract information for each energy medium: Contract valid from, Currency, Costs, CO2 equivalent.

-- Contract valid from
-- Currency
-- Costs
-- CO2 equivalent

 Here we define the contract information for one asset: